-Import File Dialog
+Import File dialog

-If you have changed the settings and want to save the changes, click this icon and select one of the following:
+To save changes, click the Save icon and select one of the following options:

-Select or type the character used for separating individual values.
+Select or type the character that you want to use as a separator for values.

-Select or type the character that should be treated as a row separator.
+Select or type the character that you want to use as a separator for rows.

 Null value text